Mudoker/alien-shooting/README.md

 - Failure to complete a stage within the time limit or depletion of the spaceship's health results in automatic game termination and a loss.
 - To exit the game environment, players can input the letter 'x'.
 However, be cautious as this action will result in the loss of all progress made.

-Enjoy the thrill of Alien Shooting and may the stars guide your path to victory!
+Enjoy the thrill of Alien Shooting and may the stars guide your path to victory!!